vbuyakov/learntatar/README.md

 # learntatar
-Mobile app for learning KrymTatar language, including dictionary Application has writing with IONIC 2 Framework.
+Mobile app for learning KrymTatar language, including vocabulary.
+Application has writing with IONIC 2 Framework.